FAQs: Top Questions About Being a Farm Bureau Insurance Agent

 - South Dakota

-Farm Bureau was founded over 75 years ago to serve the needs of farmers and Farm Bureau members.
+Farm Bureau was founded over 80 years ago to serve the needs of farmers and Farm Bureau members.
 As times have changed, we’ve expanded our coverage to protect people from all walks of life.
-Furthermore, our agents are actively involved in their communities.
-Because of this, they understand that their clients/members are more than just policies.
-They’re friends and neighbors with families who need protection, and that’s what drives us.
+Our agents are actively involved in their communities.
+Because of this, they understand that their clients are more than just policies.
+They’re friends and neighbors with families who need protection.

 Join the Farm Bureau Team Today